sallamy2580/script-solana-nft/README.md

 ### Installing

-* Libraries used: @solana/web3.js, @metaplex-foundation, bs58, axios
+* Libraries used: @solana/web3.js, @metaplex-foundation, bs58, axios, resemblejs

 ### Running
 * Paste your Candy Machine ID at the top portion of the scripts that says ENTER-YOUR-ID-HERE